Grand Rapids Gold: 2009–2014: Springfield Armor

 On July 29, 2009, it was announced that Dee Brown would become the head coach.
-On September 2, the Armor picked first in the 2009 NBA Development League Expansion Draft, selecting center Marcus Campbell.
+On September 2, the Armor picked first in the 2009 NBA Development League expansion draft, selecting center Marcus Campbell.
 The team ended their inaugural 2009–10 season with a record of 7–43 (.140), the worst record in D-League history.
 They also became the first (and so far only) team to lose every road game, as they went 0–25.
-No team won less than 20% of their games until the 2019-20 Northern Arizona Suns (.190); the 2020-21 Iowa Wolves broke the dubious record by going 2–13 for a percentage of .133.
+No team won less than 20% of their games until the 2019-20 Northern Arizona Suns (.190); the 2020-21 Iowa Wolves broke the dubious record by going 2–13 for a percentage of .133 before the 2023-24 G League Ignite went 2–32 to set a new mark for futility.

 During the 2010–11 season, the Armor started by picking fifth in the D-League Draft, and selected La Salle's Vernon Goodridge.
 The Armor would end up finishing with a record of 13–37, sixth in the seven-team Eastern Conference.
 After the season, head coach Dee Brown opted to leave the team to join the Detroit Pistons.
 Brown was replaced soon after by Bob MacKinnon Jr. During the 2010–11 season, the team was an affiliate of the New Jersey Nets, New York Knicks and Philadelphia 76ers.

 For the 2011–12 season, the Armor entered into a single affiliation partnership with the Brooklyn Nets, giving the Nets full control over the basketball operations of and making them the sole affiliate for the Armor.
 The Nets became the second NBA team to enter into a single affiliation with an NBA D-League team, joining the Houston Rockets and the Rio Grande Valley Vipers.